 The Different Types of Roof Trusses and their Uses

-Roof trusses, also known as Trussed Rafters, are the most popular form of roof framing in the UK, providing a flexible, quicker installation and more affordable engineered solution for roofs; roof trusses can use up to 40% less timber than a traditional cut roof.
+Roof trusses are the most popular form of roof framing in the UK, providing a more flexible and quicker type of installation.
+They also offer a more affordable engineered solution for roofing, using up to 40% less timber than a traditional cut roof.

-Not all roof trusses are the same though.
-Roof trusses can come in all shapes and sizes depending on your build project.
-Keep reading to find out more about the different types of roof trusses and their uses.
+Not all roof trusses are the same: they can come in all shapes and sizes depending on your build project.
+Keep reading to find out more about the different roof truss types and their uses.

 Roof shapes